mobiata/MBRequest/README.md

 #define MBRequestLocalizationTable @"MBRequest"
 ```

-You can look for all strings used by MBRequest by grepping for `MBRequestLocalizedString` in this project.
+You can look for all strings used by MBRequest by searching for references to `MBRequestLocalizedString` in this project.
 You should see a number of hits like the following:

 ```objc
 NSString *msg = MBRequestLocalizedString(@"request_unsuccessful_could_not_download_image", @"Request failed.
 Unable to download image.");
 ```

-MBCommon also defines a number of localized strings by using `MBLocalizedString` and `MBLocalizationTable.`
+MBCommon also defines a number of its own localized strings by using `MBLocalizedString` and `MBLocalizationTable.` It is perfectly reasonable to set `MBLocalizationTable` and `MBRequestLocalizationTable` to the same value.

 [blocks]: http://developer.apple.com/library/ios/documentation/cocoa/Conceptual/Blocks/Articles/00_Introduction.html
 [NSURLConnection]: http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Classes/nsurlconnection_Class/Reference/Reference.html